 lovely big Devon house with pool.

-House with Heated Pool and private bar, great for parties, North Devon.
+Big house with heated pool and private bar, North Devon.

 COVID UPDATE: The House is all set with a new pool changing room, enhanced cleaning measures and other distancing procedures.
 Call for details Stay safe :-)

 If you're looking for a lovely big self catering party house to bring together friends and family for a special occasion by the sea like a birthday celebration, wedding or seasonal get together The Elmfield in Ilfracombe North Devon is ideal.
 Have a look here at our video tour created in 2019 (a new one is on its way to show the new lounge, table football and windows).

 The Elmfield large private house for hire is open all year round, the accommodation sleeps 20 and is in a lovely Victorian villa, where contemporary boutique styling comes with a classic twist and a friendly family atmosphere just an 8 minute walk to the sea.

 Make memories with family and friends